 Sustainable Management Approaches and Revitalization Tools - electronic (SMARTe)

 SMARTe is a Web-based information source and decision support tool.
 The purpose of SMARTe is to aid stakeholders in identifying, applying, and integrating tools and technologies to facilitate the revitalization of potentially contaminated sites in the United States.
 SMARTe is intended to be a Web-based system that can be updated as new tools, technologies, and approaches become available for revitalization.

 HRS Quickscore was created to assist in scoring sites using EPA's Hazard Ranking System (HRS).
 HRS Quickscore is an electronic set of HRS scoresheets that executes real time site score calculations.
 It was designed to assist in developing a conceptual site model for Superfund site assessments.
 This product is intended for use by those individuals who plan and implement Preliminary Assessments (PAs), Site Inspections (SIs), and other data collection efforts according to the HRS rules, as well as those individuals that write and review HRS documentation records.

-ProUCL is a comprehensive statistical software package initially developed by EPA for computing statistical intervals to respond to concerns at a specific Superfund site.
-With significant interest, use, and user feedback on the software from the remediation community, EPA has updated the software adding new tools and statistical methods.
+ProUCL is a comprehensive free statistical software package with statistical methods and graphical tools to address many environmental sampling and statistical issues.
 EPA regions, states, contractors, and and other stakeholders use ProUCL to establish background levels, determine outliers in data sets, and compare background and site sample data sets for site evaluation and risk assessment.

 Spatial Analysis and Decision Assistance (SADA)